The doctor's in, but jury is out on new LA Times owner

 The Times just replaced its top editor last week, the third such switch in six months, and publisher Ross Levinsohn had been on unpaid leave after it was learned he was a defendant in two sexual harassment lawsuits elsewhere.

-Tronc said Wednesday he was cleared of any wrongdoing and would be reinstated as CEO of its newly reorganized Tribune Interactive division.
+Tronc said Wednesday Levinsohnn was cleared of any wrongdoing and would be reinstated as CEO of its newly reorganized Tribune Interactive division.

 Tronc stock jumped 19 percent to close at $21.55 a share Wednesday on the Nasdaq market.